Dander on Cats – Diagnosis & Prevention

 • The skin beneath the flakes may appear dry or slightly red.

-• Dandruff is commonly found along the back, tail, and neck areas of the cat.
+• Dander is commonly found along the back, tail, and neck areas of the cat.

 • It is not typically accompanied by other symptoms like excessive scratching or redness.